 One of the key advantages of a paid password manager is that you and your employees can securely share passwords with each other.
 This is a huge advantage when you want to set up complex passwords for critical systems and web applications, and you want to provide access to it to your employees.

 Sharing passwords through the password manager makes it easy for a central authority to create, change and even remove the password for all users at once.
 Also, it reduces the tendency for users to resort to writing passwords on paper because the passwords are now too complex to write anyway.
 Then providing a more convenient mechanism to share anyway gives users an easier out.
 Sharing passwords is a significant risk point for password security and overall cyber security posture in general.

 Many paid password managers also offer the ability to synchronize the password vault across multiple devices.
 This is useful when employees are using multiple devices (computers, laptops, phones, etc.) to access accounts through passwords.

 Some paid password managers can also be implemented on the organization’s servers, instead of relying on the vendor’s servers.
 This allows the passwords to not only be stored securely on an organization’s own databases, but also reduces the risk of exposure in case the password manager vendor’s vault is compromised.

-Consumers may be able to get away with using a free password manager, but for enterprise organizations, it makes sense to invest in the right password manager because the benefits from the gains in productivity alone simply outweigh the costs.
+Consumers may be able to get away with using a free password manager, but for enterprise organizations, it makes sense to invest in a paid solution because the benefits from the gains in productivity alone simply outweigh the costs."

 Should you store your passwords in your browser?